yashwanthrajadurai/19CS302_Module_9/Ex no_43.md

-# EX 42 C program that implements a queue using an array, and performs insertion (enqueue) and display operations.
+# EX 43 C program to Write a function to display queue elements using array.
 ## DATE:
 ## AIM:
-To write a C program that implements a queue using an array, and performs insertion (enqueue) and display operations.
+To Write a function to display queue elements using array.

 ## Algorithm
 1.